PATHWAYS

 Who we are:

-wildlife corridors, maintain and improve the health of our New Mexico Mountains.
+the health of our New Mexico lands.

-Our philosophy is: We take care of the wildlife, the wildlife takes care of the land, and
+We take care of the wildlife, the wildlife takes care of the land, and from this we all

 What we do: